volodymyrhudyma/blog/content/blog/better-form-handling-with-formik-in-react.md

 // ..
 ```

-And let's use **formik.touched.<field>** to see if the field has been touched and hide an error if the fields is not yet visited:
+And let's use **formik.touched.<field>** to see if the field has been touched and hide an error if the field has not yet been visited:

 ```jsx
 // ..